ast-grep/ast-grep.github.io/website/reference/cli/test.md

 ast-grep will not run rules with `severity: off` by default.
 This option will include those rules in the test.

+### `--color <WHEN>`

+Controls when to use color in the output.

+This is useful when piping test output to a file or another command, where ANSI escape codes would be unwanted.
+Possible values:

+* `auto` (default): Automatically detect if color support is available on the terminal
+* `always`: Always display colors
+* `ansi`: Always display colors but with ANSI escape codes (alias for `always`)
+* `never`: Never display colors

 ### `-h, --help`

 Print help